 Filter criteria in filter search is displayed and can be delete by using the ‘X’ in the criteria

-Pagination: 10 job results are displayed per page and pagination is displayed at right top and right bottom
+Pagination: 10 jobs are displayed per page and pagination is displayed at right top and right bottom of the job result list.

 The country ID in microsite url decides if Advance Search and Log in is shown.
 For Russia both links will not be displayed following the legal needs in Russia not allowing routes into Kenexa without asking for the nationality.